Give a Gift of Appreciated Securities

 If the Stock is in a Brokerage Account

-Request that the bank or broker holding the stock contact Sally Erdmann at the University of Wisconsin Foundation for instructions.
+Request that the bank or broker holding the stock complete the online form to receive instructions.
 In most cases, a transfer can be arranged that will allow the gift to be made at a time of your choosing to maximize your tax benefits.